-Manal, one of TIME Magazine's 100 most influential people in the world, , and by Newsweek as one of the 10 tech-revolutionary in the world, is a prominent voice advocating for women's rights and empowerment.
-She is known to be the first Saudi women to specialize in Information Security with a career started back in 2002 with Saudi Aramco, the largest oil company in the world.
+Manal, one of TIME Magazine's 100 most influential people in the world, and Newsweek’s top 10 tech-revolutionaries , is a prominent voice advocating for women's rights and empowerment.
+She is known to be the first Saudi women to specialize in Information Security with a career started back in 2002 with Saudi Aramco, the largest oil company in the world at the time.

 In 2011, al-Sharif co-founded and led the #Women2Drive movement, to challenge the ban on women driving in her country.
 She was arrested and imprisoned for "driving while female".
-Released on the condition that she never drives again on Saudi lands, never to speak about it or do any interviews, she continued campaigning for #Women2Drive and #IAmMyOwnGuardian to end male guardianship in her country.
-She started #Faraj, to help domestic helpers leave jail and #IAmLama that resulted in codifying the first anti-domestic violence law in Saudi.
+Released on the condition that she never drives again on Saudi lands, never to speak about it or do any interviews.
+Nonetheless, she continued campaigning for #Women2Drive and #IAmMyOwnGuardian to end the male guardianship in her country.
+She started #Faraj, to help domestic helpers leave jail and #IAmLama that was one of the reasons in codifying the first anti-domestic violence law in Saudi.
 For her activism, she won the first Vaclav Havel Prize for Creative Dissent.

 She is a TED & Harvard speaker, she also spoke in the United Nations, UNESCO, the Obama Summit, Google, Yahoo!, Oslo Freedom Forum, WIRED, Trust Women, The Arab Institute in Paris, the Center for International and Strategic Studies in Washington DC, Roosevelt House in NY, Clinton Global Initiative, Women in the World, Dallas World Affairs Council, and many others.